-Subject Credits English Language Arts 4.0 Must be in English 9, 10, 11 and 12 Mathematics 4.0 3 of the 4 credits must be earned in grades 9-12, with Algebra II or Math III equivalent required.
-Science 3.0 Inquiry- based with lab experience Must include one (1) unit of Physical Science and one (1) unit of Biological Science Social Studies 3.5 1 unit of Modern World History, Honors Modern World History or AP Human Geography 1 unit of U.S. History or AP U.S. History 0.5 unit of American Government or AP U.S. Government and Politics 1.0 unit from two of the following: Modern America, WWII, World Cultures, Social Psychology, AP Macroeconomics, or Sociology OR 1.0 unit one of the following: AP European History, AP Psychology, or AP Human Geography Health 0.5 Physical Education Must include 0.25 unit of Physical Education see PE Waiver information 0.5 Electives 6.5 All students must receive instruction in economics and financial literacy during grades 9-12 and must complete at least two semesters of fine arts taken any time in grades 7- 12.
+Subject Credits English Language Arts Must be in English 9, 10, 11 and 12 4.0 Mathematics 3 of the 4 credits must be earned in grades 9-12, with Algebra II or Math III equivalent required 4.0 Science Inquiry-based with lab experience Must include one (1) unit of Physical Science or Chemistry AND one (1) unit of Biological Science or one (1) unit of a Science Elective 3.0 Social Studies 1 unit of Modern World History, Honors Modern World History or AP Human Geography 1 unit of U.S. History or AP U.S. History 0.5 unit of American Government or AP U.S. Government and Politics 1.0 unit of Social Studies Elective 3.5 Health 0.5 Physical Education Must include 0.25 unit of Introduction to Physical Education (see PE Waiver information) 0.5 Electives All students must receive instruction in economics and financial literacy during grades 9-12 and must complete at least two semesters of fine arts taken any time in grades 7-12.
 Students following a career-technical pathway are exempt from the fine arts requirement.
-The Ohio Core Requirement for Financial Literacy may be earned through successful completion of any one of the following courses: Career and Life Planning, Personal Finance, Marketing I, Marketing Principles, Introduction to Business, Business Management I, College and Career Readiness: Charting your Course for the Future or AP Macroeconomics.
+The Ohio Core Requirement for Financial Literacy may be earned through successful completion of any one of the following courses: Career and 6.5 Life Planning, Personal Finance, Introduction to Business, College and Career Readiness: Charting Your Course for the Future or AP Macroeconomics.
 Remaining elective units may include any combination of remaining courses.
-Total 22.0
+22.0